 Will you be staying at home this festive season, or will you be travelling?

-This is a rare year that we aren’t traveling.
-Usually we make the 5 hour drive north from where we live in Upstate New York to New Hampshire.
+This is a rare year that we aren’t travelling.
+Usually, we make the 5-hour drive north from where we live in Upstate New York to New Hampshire.
 My husband’s parents live there in a small town called Cornish on a farm that has been in their family for 11 generations!

 What do you miss about Christmas in Africa?

-What do you love about Christmas wherever you are now?
+What do you love about Christmas In New York State?

 The whole “white Christmas” does have its perks.
 It’s beautiful when it’s clean and fresh!
 Although the last couple of years we haven’t had snow around over the holiday at all.

 What is the one tradition from an African Christmas that you have carried over to your new life?